darkoid/WebVulnerabilities/README.md

 ## Contribute

-- Contributions are welcome and encouraged, provided your code is of sufficient quality.
+- Contributions are welcome and encouraged, provided your code or change is of sufficient quality.

 - Before submitting a pull request, please ensure that your code adheres to the license under MIT license, or dedicated to the public domain (BSD, GPL, etc. code is incompatible)